andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_14_ControlPoints.rst

 .. note::

   If you need to remove a control point, you can either undo it by pressing ``cmd+z``, or by holding ``Shift`` and left-clicking on the control point you want to remove.

+  Also, for other considerations of where to set control points, see the `FreeSurfer intensity normalization tutorial <https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/ControlPointsV6.0>`__.

 When you are done setting the control points, click on ``File -> Save Point Set``, and save the file as ``control.dat`` in the subject's ``tmp`` directory.
 Then close freeview and type the following from the subject directory: